Enjewl/ICARUS/README.md

 * Removal of cell doublets (multiplets) with <a href="https://doi.org/10.1016/j.cels.2019.03.003" target="_blank">DoubletFinder</a>!
 * Adjust your own dimensionality reduction and clustering parameters!
 * 3D UMAP and t-SNE plots!
+* Imputation of droupouts (false zeros in the dataset due to low amounts of mRNA in individual cells resulting in insufficient mRNA capture) using <a href="https://www.nature.com/articles/s41467-021-27729-z" target="_blank">Adaptively-thresholded low rank approximation (ALRA) method</a>
 * Data correction for cell cycle effects!
 * Labelling of cell clusters with <a href="https://doi.org/10.1038/s41467-022-28803-w" target="_blank">sctype</a> and <a href="https://doi.org/10.1038/s41590-018-0276-y" target="_blank">SingleR</a>!
 * Gene expression and gene pathway visualisation!